solidi/writing/41-the-next-fantastic-software-project-code-name.md

 When I was involved in kid media-focused software development, handles were based on cartoon nostalgia.
 App names were concentrated in supporting [NickToon](https://www.imdb.com/title/tt6611256/) characters `Tommy,` `Blue,` `Otto,` and others associated with their app function.

 In that project, we created a mono repo where the streaming apps and supporting libraries were located.
-We called it the `Aggrocrag.` Named after the Kids show, [Nickelodeon Guts](https://en.wikipedia.org/wiki/Nickelodeon_Guts), the final challenge was contestants completed, racing up a polystyrene mountain.
+We called it the `Aggrocrag.` Named after the Kids show, [Nickelodeon Guts](https://en.wikipedia.org/wiki/Nickelodeon_Guts), where contestants race up a polystyrene mountain.
 We got a few chuckles out of it.
 And then there was the common shared library that was way too all-knowing.
 We called it `Olmec,` named after a [game co-host](https://nickelodeon.fandom.com/wiki/Olmec).

 I once developed a private suite of tools individually labeled as [M.A.S.K.](https://en.wikipedia.org/wiki/M.A.S.K._(TV_series)) characters.
-Examples included `Trekker` and `T-Bob.` This was essentially a self-help developer experience toolchain, no feeling more incredible than having the complete collection of those toys and at the same time having insight into developing better.
+Examples included `Trekker` and `T-Bob.` These libraries consisted of a developer experience toolchain, no feeling more incredible than having the complete collection of those toys and at the same time having insight development.

 ### Relevant Releases

 Some software projects had passion names.
-With the projects focused on Android app development, we went through a list of Asimov and sidekick robots. `Daleks,` `Atlas,` `Yaris,` and others all had a special meaning and contained changes related to the robot and its characteristics.
+With the projects focused on Android app development, we went through a list of Asimov and sidekick robots. `Daleks,` `Atlas,` `Yaris,` and others all had a special meaning and contained changes related to robot characteristics.
 Obviously, `Daleks` was crafted to [*exterminate* things](https://youtu.be/RhEUBgu9j5Y), removing unused features unabated.
-The developers would label each in turn on release, and it was shared ownership that blossomed.
+The developers named each release in turn.
+Shared ownership blossomed.

 More recently, the team I managed named releases after Pokemon characters.
 I remember the end of years releases of `Haunter` and `Pidgeot,` aptly named after the American holidays.
 The name concept was new to these engineers.
 Perhaps the experience will be the motivation to name their next project.

 ### Organization and Platforms

 In one shop, two major engineering teams came together.
-We called the shared developing platform the `Hadron Collider.` An amalgam of different technologies in JavaScript, from render engine to UI, attempting to stream a video experience on as many devices as possible.
+We called the shared developing platform the `Hadron Collider.` An amalgam of different technologies in JavaScript, from render engine to UI, streamed video experience on many devices.

 While the engineering organization was serious about its outcome, our team named existing *native* apps after non-scientific instruments.
-Apps were named after amusement park rides, like the `Gravitron,` each app's fate mixed into the organizational fun over time.
+Apps were named after amusement park rides, like the `Gravitron,` each app's fate mixed into the organization over time.

 ### Timeline and Phases

 At some part of my career, I joined a startup.
-We named our WebRTC communication app deliveries after satellites launched up to space like `Telstar,` `Voyager,` and `Hubble.` Their supporting SDKs were named after [Back to the Future](https://www.imdb.com/title/tt0088763/) paraphernalia. `Hoverboard,` `Delorean,` these abstractions powered these satellites.
+We named our WebRTC communication app deliveries after satellites launched up to space like `Telstar,` `Voyager,` and `Hubble.` Their supporting SDKs were named after [*Back to the Future*](https://www.imdb.com/title/tt0088763/) paraphernalia.
+Both `Hoverboard` and  `Delorean` powered these satellites.

-Even the build server code releases were named in a co-tenant fashion after famous astronauts and cosmonauts like `Tereshkova` and `Armstrong.` These pipelines supported our continuous releases.
+Even the build servers were named in a co-tenant fashion after famous astronauts and cosmonauts like `Tereshkova` and `Armstrong.` These pipelines supported our continuous releases.

-The MVP (a second iteration of the failed `Voyager`) called `Voyager 2` was released.
-It did okay, but somewhat its cruises in the ether, semi-distant, never quite achieving its mission.
+The MVP (a second iteration of the failed `Voyager`) called `Voyager 2` released.
+It did okay, now cruising in the ether, semi-distant, never quite achieving its mission.

 ### Tools and Utilities